overte-org/overte-docs-sphinx/source/script/server-entity-scripts.rst

 1. In Interface, pull up your tablet or HUD and go to **Create**.
 2. Select the entity you'd like to script by either clicking on it in Interface or finding it in the 'Entity List'.
-3. In the **Create** app, go to the 'Properties' tab and scroll down to the 'Behavior' section.
+3. In the **Create** app, go to the 'Properties' tab and select the Scripts icon. |scripts-icon|
 4. For 'Server Script', enter the URL to your server entity script.

 .. note:: An entity can have multiple server entity scripts attached to it, but all of these must be through a single file URL.

+.. |scripts-icon| image:: _images/create-properties-scripts-icon.png
+   :height: 4ex
+   :class: no-scaled-link inline
+   :alt: paper and quill icon

 ---------------------------------
 Example of a Server Entity Script